Kathmandu to Pokhara is a beautiful journey from the busy capital to a peaceful paradise amidst the Himalayan foothills.

 If you want to witness the beautiful landscape while traveling to Pokhara, you should go on a cab/private vehicle ride.

 If you have your vehicle, you can use that for the ride.
 And if you don’t own a vehicle that can take you to Pokhara, you can rent one at a car rental company.

 Travel time: If you go on a private vehicle ride, It will take around 5 hours to reach the destination.
-It is must faster than tourist and public buses.
+It is much faster than tourist and public buses.

 Average cost: Hiring a private car for a one-way ride costs around 90 USD to 120 USD.
-Hiring a 7-8 seated jeep will cost 250 USD for one way ride.
+Hiring a 7-8 seated jeep will cost 250 USD for a way ride.

 Private vehicles come with their driver.
 So, while taking a private car, you can ask the driver to stop whenever you like for lunch or toilet breaks.

 Best Time to Visit Pokhara

 You can visit Pokhara during any season.
 But if you want to participate in fun activities in the city, you must learn about the weather conditions beforehand.

 Spring (March to May): The most popular time to visit Pokhara is during Spring.
 The weather is mild and pleasant during this season.

 You can enjoy your time under a clear sky.
 The blooming flowers and lush greenery add beauty to the surrounding hills and mountains.